 Harnessing cross-functional expertise to create a smoother experience for shoppers

-The growth of the Shipt Shopper community has required its shopper operations team to scale up accordingly.
+The growth of the Shipt Shopper community has required its shopper operations team to scale accordingly.
 Jake Shackelford, a shopper operations lead, and his team are responsible for ensuring that shopper operations run smoothly and efficiently.
-They help to resolve shoppers’ issues, including those at the physical shops, while collecting feedback to inform the way that the shopper programme is run.
+They help resolve shopper issues, including those at the physical stores, while collecting feedback to inform the way the shopper program is run.

 Securely working with retailers while driving meaningful partnerships using Slack Connect

-Kit Naramore, the Vice President of Partner Success at Shipt, manages partnerships with more than 120 retailers – up 50% from 2019.
-Her 18-person team navigates joint business planning, quarterly reviews and more with retailers such as Target, Costco, H-E-B, Petco and CVS.
+Kit Naramore, the vice president of partner success at Shipt, manages partnerships with more than 120 retailers—up 50% from 2019.
+Her 18-person team navigates joint business planning, quarterly reviews and more with the likes of Target, Costco, H-E-B, Petco and CVS.

-Each retailer is assigned an account manager, and some partners share a private Slack channel with Shipt using Slack Connect, the secure way to work across organisational boundaries.
+Each retailer is assigned an account manager, and some partners share a private Slack channel with Shipt using Slack Connect, the secure way to work across organizational boundaries.

-When issues arise for Shipt’s retail partners, such as Hy-Vee supermarkets in the Midwestern United States, Slack Connect sets the stage for success.
-‘We can be more collaborative and drive more impactful engagement with our partners using Slack Connect, especially when compared to the limitations of email silos,’ Naramore says.
-‘Teams across both organisations are able to rally, create that natural banter and make light of a situation that might otherwise be stressful.’
+When issues arise for Shipt’s retail partners, such as Hy-Vee groceries in the Midwestern states, Slack Connect sets the stage for success.
+“We can be more collaborative and drive more impactful engagement with our partners using Slack Connect, especially when compared to the limitations of email silos,” Naramore says.
+“Teams across both organizations are able to rally, create that natural banter, and make light of a situation that might otherwise be stressful.”

 Tripling the speed of internal IT support with Slack

 In 2017, Porter came on board to lead the IT team at Shipt.
-‘Slack helped us define our culture and grow together,’ he says.
-Efficiency is a top priority for his team, especially during periods of significant growth, such as those the company experienced in 2020.
+“Slack helped us define our culture and grow together,” he says.
+Efficiency is a top priority for his team, especially during periods of significant growth like those the company experienced in 2020.

 In most cases, Porter’s team uses Slack threads to comment on and resolve issues in Slack channels.
-And with customised Slack messaging retention, they can refer back to any previous communications as needed.
+And with customized Slack messaging retention, they can refer back to any previous communications as needed.

 Over the past few years, Porter and his team have also successfully defined Slack processes across Shipt.
 This includes using Workflow Builder to make the process of submitting an issue intuitive.

-‘Slack’s Workflow Builder was super-easy to use, and we’ve had great adoption since introducing it,’ Porter says.
+“Slack’s Workflow Builder was super-easy to use, and we’ve had great adoption since introducing it,” Porter says.
 By accessing all necessary information in the same place through an automated workflow, he and his team can create efficiencies that unlock more time for high-value work.
-The process is triggered in two ways:
+The process is triggered two ways:

 - The IT support form command summons a questionnaire that collects pertinent details about the issue

 Emoji trigger 11 additional workflows, often for more common requests.
-For example, when someone needs a loaner laptop, a customised ‘loaner’ emoji triggers a bot that takes them through the process; if they need to pick the laptop up in person, a layer of security confirms pandemic protocol.
+For example, when someone needs a loaner laptop, a custom “loaner” emoji triggers a bot that walks them through the process; if they need to pick it up in person, a layer of security confirms pandemic protocol.

-To coordinate with outside partners such as Okta, Porter and his team use Slack Connect.
-‘We get immediate support from Okta in Slack Connect,’ he says.
-‘Instead of emailing and waiting three to four hours, we get instant responses.’
+To coordinate with outside partners like Okta, Porter and his team use Slack Connect.
+“We get immediate support from Okta in Slack Connect,” he says.
+“Instead of emailing and waiting three to four hours, we get instant responses.”

-By working with Okta in a central place, Porter has been able to securely speed up work outside his organisation’s walls, avoiding the rising threats of email fraud that can increase costs and risks.
-The same efficiencies that he uncovers can also be extended internally to external partners.
+By working with Okta in a central place, Porter has been able to securely speed up work outside his organization’s walls, avoiding the rising threats of email fraud that can increase costs and risks.
+He can also extend the same efficiencies he uncovers internally to external partners.

-Shipt is now available to more than 80% of households across the US and isn’t slowing down any time soon, which is why it counts on Slack to keep up the pace.
+Shipt is now available to more than 80% of households nationwide and isn’t slowing down anytime soon, which is why it counts on Slack to keep up the pace.
 The company will continue to support its members, shoppers and retailers while meeting the needs of the American families who count on it to deliver groceries, office supplies and household goods.